About Bovine TB

 Scientific studies looking at resolved IRs in the Republic of Ireland1,2 where bovine TB is widespread, have demonstrated that such animals have significantly higher odds of becoming reactors at a subsequent test in the same or another herd.
 The studies concluded that;

 These studies provided evidence for the introduction of a new policy for resolved IRs in the Republic of Ireland in 2012.
 After reviewing the evidence, Defra has introduced a similar policy in England.

 Analyses of cattle herds in England in 2015 showed that all IRs have a substantial likelihood of being infected at the time they are found, except in herds in the Low Risk Area (LRA) without a prior history of TB3.

 Compulsory slaughter of all IRs would increase the probability of rapidly removing all TB-infected animals in herds.
 However it would be at a disproportionate cost, as increased numbers of TB-free cattle would be slaughtered resulting in additional herds being unnecessarily placed under movement restrictions.

 This is why the government adopted the alternative approach of restricting resolved IRs to the holding in which they were found for the rest of their life.
 This contains the potential disease risk to that holding and reduces the risk of spread of disease.
 Cattle keepers have the option to slaughter resolved IRs, effectively removing the risk from the herd.

-All IRs in the High Risk Area (HRA) and Edge Area (and in TB breakdown herds in the LRA) that have a negative result on re-testing will remain restricted for the rest of their life to the holding in which they were found.
-The only permitted off movements for such animals will be to a slaughterhouse or Approved Finishing Unit (AFU).
+All IRs in the High Risk Area (HRA) and Edge Area (and in TB breakdown herds in the LRA) that have a negative result on re-testing remain restricted for the rest of their life to the holding in which they were found.
+The only permitted off movements for such animals are to a slaughterhouse or Approved Finishing Unit (AFU).
 The cattle can move directly or via an Approved Slaughter Gathering or TB Dedicated Sale (Orange Market).